 What to expect from an appliance installation visit

-A standard like-for-like connection where existing supply and waste points are in position takes 45 minutes to one hour.
+A standard like-for-like connection where existing supply and waste points are in position typically takes 45 minutes to one hour.

 The plumber arrives, confirms supply and waste positions, connects supply hoses to isolation valves, connects the waste to the standpipe or sink trap, runs a short cycle to confirm correct drainage and no leaks, and checks the machine is level before leaving.